hepix-virtualisation/vmcatcher/README.md

 The results show the UUID of the image, the availability state and the subscription UUID.
-The state value is a bitmap, 1 is subscribed, 2 means its available in the current `Virtual Machine Image List`{.literal}s.
+The state value is a bitmap, 1 is subscribed, 2 means its available in the current `Virtual Machine Image List`s.
 Now we will select an image for local caching.

 Next update the subscriptions.